Winter and Snow Sports

 The hours vary during the season, so you need to check the individual schedules.

-There is unlimited opportunity for cross-country skiing, snowshoeing and snowmobiling within Mt.
+There are unlimited opportunities for cross-country skiing, snowshoeing and snowmobiling within Mt.
 Hood National Forest.

 Cross-country Skiing and Snowshoeing

 Trillium Lake Snow Trails: 13 miles east of Whispering Woods in Government Camp, trail heads are right in the camp.
-Donations are requested.
 Dogs must be on leashes.

 Mt.
-Hood Meadows Nordic Center: 24 miles east of Whispering Woods, the center’s fees range from $5 to $10.
+Hood Meadows Nordic Center: located 24 miles east of Whispering Woods.
 No dogs or snowshoeing allowed.

-Teacup Lake: One mile north of Mt.
+Teacup Lake: is one mile north of Mt.
 Hood Meadows, along Oregon 35.
-A $5 donation is requested.
 No dogs or snowshoeing allowed.

 Cooper Spur Nordic Center: 35 miles northeast of Whispering Woods, Cooper Spur has separate trails for snowshoers.
-Fees range from $5 to $10.
 Dogs are not allowed.

 Snowmobiling in and around Government Camp is not allowed, however, there are groomed trails within 10 miles of the village at both Frog Lake and Skyline Sno-Parks.